Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Examples

 The precision matrix $\vec Q_\chi$ is block-diagonal and is obtained by solving three independent SPDE problems with the parameters \mbox{$\vec \sigma_{\chi} = (0.05, \, 0.05, \, 1)^\trans$}, \mbox{$\vec \ell_\chi = ( 1.5 , \,1.5 , \, 1.5)^\trans$} and \mbox{$\vec \nu_{\chi} = ( 1 , \, 1 , \, 1 )^\trans$}.
 With the so-obtained precision matrix the probability density for the true solution is given by

 The true mean deflection~$\overline{\vec z}$ is depicted in Figure~\ref{fig:thinShellPriorB}.
 And, the true mean deflection~$\overline{\vec z}$ and finite element prior mean deflection~$\overline{\vec u}$ are compared in Figure~\ref{fig:thinShellPriorC}.
-The difference between the two is due to misspecification of the shell thickness in the finite element model.
+The difference between the two is due to misspecification of the shell thickness.

 \paragraph{Observation data.} As depicted in Figure~\ref{fig:thinShellDataPoints}, we consider three sets of observations with~\mbox{$n_y \in \{ 333, \, 564, \, 765\}$}.
 There are in total~$111$, $188$ and $255$ observation locations and at each location all the three components of the displacement vector are observed.
 Taking into account the true solution~\eqref{eq:shellExTrueSol}, we sample the synthetic observations from